 Keeping a special therapy journal, or a journal dedicated to assisting you on your therapeutic healing journey, can increase awareness and insight.
-Writing can also be used as a tool to reset or de-stress during or immediately after a challenging situation.
+Journal writing can also be used as a tool for stress management to reset or de-stress during or immediately after an emotional or challenging situation.
 Writing can be used to interrupt negative thought patterns and reintegrate the brain to find helpful solutions.
 According to the Center for Journal Therapy, an education and training center whose mission is “to make the healing art and science of journal writing accessible to all who desire self-directed change,” journaling is a healthy therapeutic tool for healing, growth, and change.
 This therapy journal training center offers the following suggestions for journalers:

 - Keep it private.

 - Write quickly.

 - Write without censoring or editing yourself.

 - Give yourself permission to tell yourself the truth.

 - Write naturally in a way that works best for you.